Joint Entrance Exam (JEE) Advance

 About the Exam

-JEE Advanced 2024 Organizing Institute: Indian Institute of Technology, Madras
+► JEE Advanced 2025 Organizing Institute: Indian Institute of Technology, Kanpur

 To appear for JEE Advanced, a candidate must first qualify in the JEE Main exam, which is the first stage of the two-part Joint Entrance Examination.